kyodgorbek/WeatherApps/README.md

-During the Project I have used following technologies
+During the Weather App Project I have used following technologies

 - MVI
 - Clean Architecture